Public Safety 911 (Windows) - How the Public Safety 911 App Works

 WHAT IS "PUBLIC SAFETY 911" & WHO CAN USE IT?

 The Public Safety 911 application, also referred to as Alertus Activator, is designed to send an emergency alert signal from Parkland staff, faculty and instructor workstations on campus to the Public Safety office.
-It is not available on Parkland-owned laptops.
-This application replaces the Room Alert notification system.

 HOW TO SEND A 911 SIGNAL TO PUBLIC SAFETY